-Application : Applied
+Application : A pplied

-Explanation on : The notice of OHB's 61st AGM was circulated on 28 April 2023, which is

-application of the at least 28 days prior to the date of the meeting, i.e. 15 June 2023.
+Explanation on application of the practice he notice of OHB's 62 nd AGM was circulated on 30 April 2024, which is t least 28 days prior to the date of the meeting, i.e. 13 June 2024.

-practice

-practice

-Explanation for :
+Explanation for departure :

-departure

-departure

-Large companies are reau ired to complete the columns below.
-Non-large companies are encouraged
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-to complete the columns i · · · · · · · · · · · · · · · · · · ·

-to complete the columns i iciow.

 Measure :

 Timeframe :